Early Years Curriculum Policy

 On entry to Golders Hill School, the class teacher will gather information from the child’s parents, previous school and by observation and base-line assessment.
 All of this information will be placed within the Golders Hill School Early Years Foundation Stage Profile folder.

-On transfer from Golders Hill School to a state maintained school during the EYFS or Year 1, the class teacher will review and update the Golders Hill School Early Years Foundation Stage Profile folder.
-Those parts of the Profile folder that evidence the achievement of Early Learning Goals will be given to the office for forwarding to the new school.
+On transfer from Golders Hill School to a state maintained school during the EYFS or Year 1, the class teacher will review and update the Golders Hill School Early Years Foundation Stage Profile Information.
+Those parts of the Profile that evidence the achievement of Early Learning Goals will be provided to the new school via our secure Parent Mail system.
 All other assessments (such as NFER papers, assessments relating to parent consultations and other work samples) will be retained at Golders Hill School and should be given to the office separately for archiving.
 It is not necessary to complete the London Borough of Barnet’s booklet ‘All About Me – One More Step’ in addition to the Golders Hill School EYFS Profile.

 On transfer from Golders Hill School to an independent school during the EYFS or Year 1, the class teacher will provide a report on each of the areas of Learning and Development or will complete any form provided by the receiving school.
 This is in addition to passing on the GHS EYFS Profile, if requested by the new school.

 Reception class teachers will review the children’s achievements (backed by dated, observational evidence) across the final year of the Early Years Foundation Stage (up to the May half-term holiday.)
-The final draft of the Reception class teachers’ profile judgements and the accompanying evidence (in the Golders Hill Profile folder) will be submitted to the Head Teacher prior to the May half term holiday for moderation, analysis and quality assurance.
+The final draft of the Reception class teachers’ profile judgements and the accompanying evidence will be submitted to the Head Teacher prior to the May half term holiday for moderation, analysis and quality assurance.

 A copy of the submission summary sent to the London Borough of Barnet in June will be kept for comparison with previous and future cohorts.